ahmaazouzi/js_good_parts/README.md

 ```
 - In an IIFE, the result of the execution of a function is assigned to a variable, not the function itself.
 - In this example, a an object containing two functions which still have the access to the inner value of outer function is returned.
 There is no way of accessing the variable `value` except through these functions.
+- A **closure** is an inner function that has access to the context where it was created or the outer function's variables.
+It has access to the actual variables and not copies of them.
+- Closures are useful in the case of event handlers.
+I had to learn it the hard way.
+They are also used for data hiding as mentioned earlier.
+- Using a closure to handle events that have to do DOM element arrays can be hairy, but probably a simple approach is to return an inner function which returns a value, instead of just returning that value.
+The loop will always finish and only return the last value (Excuse the vagueness).

 ## Chapter 5: Inheritance